furkan-aydogduu/xml-parser/README.md

 #### Build Instruction:
 There is only windows build support for now.
 ##### For Windows Builds:
-- In the cli, go to the directory in the source project where the builder_win.php exists.
+- In the cli, go to the directory in the source project where the <code>builder_win.php</code> exists.
-- Run the following command to get a new <b>phar</b> build from the library source project:
+- Run the following command to get a new <code>phar</code> build from the library source project:
   ```php
       php -f builder_win.php
   ```